 Kathy has been with the Physical Therapy program since 2004.
 She earned her AAS in Health Information in 2000 along with her Registered Health Information Technician certification.
 Kathy has a wide range of record management in various fields including Child Protection, Dialysis, OP Clinic, and Long Term Care.
 She currently works as the Administrative Assistant for the department ensuring that faculty and students have the support they need to achieve program goals and outcomes.

 Dr. Jena Ogston received her Master's of Physical Therapy degree from Mayo Medical Center's School of Health Related Sciences in 1996.
 She then worked as a clinician in a sports medicine setting for 7 years prior to accepting a full-time position in the College of St. Scholastica's Physical Therapy program in 2002.
 She completed her PhD in Rehabilitation Sciences at the University of Minnesota with a focus in shoulder biomechanics and quantitative research methods.
 Her focus of teaching within the program is in Biomechanics, Interventions, Musculoskeletal and Critical Inquiry consistently incorporating active learning and open-discussion methods.
 She is currently practicing clinically through the campus student health service.
 Off-campus, Jena is active in the MN APTA presenting occasionally at state conferences and serving as a member on the Research Committee.
 In 2007, Jena was inducted into the Academy of Advanced Item Writers through the FSBPT (Federation of State Boards of Physical Therapy).
+She is the current program director of the Transitional Doctorate of Physical Therapy Program,

 Position: Online Student Advisor Department: Transitional Doctor of PT Phone: (218) 625-4821 E-Mail: email@example.com